saucelabs/sauce-school/README.md

 <!-- -->

 ## Access 'Codelabs' or Course files
-The course are located in tools/site/CourseName (e.g. tools/site/SeleniumJS).
-Each course will contain a markdown file for each module (which contains several lessons) which is compiled into a directory containing an index.html redered from the corresponding markdown page.
+The course are located in tools/site/codelabs directory.
+Each course will contain a markdown file for each module by language (which contains several lessons) which is compiled into a directory containing an index.html rendered from the corresponding markdown page.

 ## Initial setup
 ### 1. Get the Tools